The Thesis

 Existing infrastructure clears each claim family on a separate substrate.
 Equities clear at central securities depositories.
 Derivatives clear at central counterparties.
 Prediction events clear at sequenced general-purpose chains.
 Sukuk clear at institutional channels with no retail pathway and no sub-day settlement.
 Tokenized real-world assets clear at a handful of permissioned platforms with single-jurisdiction wrappers.
 Brand and intellectual-property licensing barely clears at all.
 The result is parallel compliance regimes, parallel settlement assets, parallel margin pools, and parallel reliance frameworks — with no formal interaction between them.
 Capital that could net across claim families sits idle in each.

-Moxie is a clearing-and-settlement substrate for the universal primitive.
-Every claim family compiles into one kernel grammar — admissible obligation transition over legal profile, authority envelope, instrument manifest, obligation graph, compliance attestation, risk reservation, evidence envelope, execution certificate, settlement job, receipt proof, release and recovery authorization, and reliance envelope.
-Claim-class differentiation is supplied by a TemplatePack registry, not by parallel chains.
-Pricing fuses three inputs: intrinsic discounted cash flow, the meet-composed compliance constraint surface across the 23-domain compliance tensor, and an adversarial counterparty-belief model — the operationalization of the strategic observation that quantitative finance is a deterministic system in which every market inefficiency is a counterparty's strategic error.
-The clearing program is part of consensus, not an off-chain or post-trade calculation.
+Moxie is a clearing and settlement layer for that primitive.
+Every claim family compiles into one clearing grammar rather than onto a separate chain, with claim-class differentiation supplied by a TemplatePack registry.
+Pricing fuses three inputs: the intrinsic discounted cash flow of the claim; the composed compliance surface across 23 regulatory domains, which sets who may hold the claim and therefore its price, not merely whether a trade is allowed; and an adversarial counterparty model — the operationalization of a single observation, that a market is a strategic system in which every inefficiency is some counterparty's error.
+The clearing program runs inside consensus, not as an off-chain or post-trade calculation.

 Sports and other event-contingent markets are one product family in this taxonomy, not the boundary of the protocol.
-They were the first family the substrate was built against.
-They are the demonstration that the substrate works under the hardest correlation, latency, and oracle conditions.
-They are not where the substrate ends.
+They were the first family the substrate was built against, under the hardest correlation, latency, and oracle conditions a clearing layer faces.
+They are not where it ends.

 The Protocol